chiefonboarding/Documentation/docs/Deployment.md

   global:

 ```
 A quick note: it will generate an account for you.
 Please check the logs for that (you can and should delete this account after you created a new admin account).
-If you want to specify your own login details, then specify a `ACCOUNT_EMAIL` and `ACCOUNT_PASSWORD` in the environment variables.
+If you want to specify your own login details, then specify a `ACCOUNT_EMAIL` (should always be lowercase email address) and `ACCOUNT_PASSWORD` in the environment variables.

 3. Then we need to create a `Caddyfile` to route the requests to the server (change the domain name, obviously):
 ```